 Remuneration is traditionally seen as the total income of an individual and may comprise a range of separate payments determined according to different rules.
-For example, the total
+For example, the total remuneration of staff may comprise a capitation fee and a fee for services, or it may include a salary and shared financial risk (Buchan, Thompson & O'May, 2010).

 Organizations need highly committed and performing individuals in order to meet their goals, to deliver the products and services they specialize in, and finally to achieve competitive advantage.

 Employee attitude is thus important for an organization to achieve this competitive edge over others.
 Accomplishing tasks and performing at a high level can be a source of satisfaction, with feelings of mastery and pride.
 Low performance and not achieving the goals might be experienced as dissatisfying or even as a personal failure.
-Moreover, performance if it is recognized by others within the organization is often rewarded by financial and other benefits (Oduwaiye, 2015)

-According to Babagana (2015), employees will give good attitude to work or performance to the level that will meet the needs of the company if given motivation in equal opportunities to grow and coupled with decent remuneration packages.
-An excellent remuneration system can create positive job competition among employees.
-Remuneration is intended to stimulate employees to be motivated to do the work, which in turn is expected to generate employee performance at the maximum.
-Differences will appear between the lazy or diligent employees, those who want to learn or do not want to learn with a perfect remuneration on the ground.
-In Nigeria, remuneration which includes staff salaries, wages, retirement benefits, pension payments, bonuses, overtime allowances are fairly inadequate in various academic institutions; and any school which neglects the employees' welfare cannot get high academic performance (Arikewuyo, 2015).
+Moreover, performance if it is recognized by others within the organization is often rewarded by financial and other benefits (Oduwaiye, 2015) According to Babagana (2015), employees will give good attitude or performance for the needs of the company if the company gives them motivation in equal opportunities for employees to grow and decent remuneration for their employees.
+The remuneration system can create positive job competition among employees.
+Remuneration intended to stimulate employees to be motivated to do the work, which is expected to be generated employee performance is much better and the maximum.
+Differences will appear between the lazy diligent employees, employees who want to learn or does not want to learn.

+In Nigeria, remuneration which includes staff salaries, wages, retirement benefits, pension payments, bonuses, overtime allowances are fairly inadequate in various academic institutions; and any school which neglects the employees cannot get high academic performance (Arikewuyo, 2015).

-A lot was said about Bingham University within the period under study concerning the employee remuneration which includes prompt payments of salaries, bonuses, compensation and fringe payments in a country like Nigeria, where the psychological needs, that is the lowest order of human needs according Abraham Maslow's hierarchy of needs are not being fulfilled.
+A lot has been said in Bingham University about the employee remuneration which includes prompt payments of salaries, bonuses, compensation and fringe payments, etc. in a country like Nigeria, where the psychological needs, that is the lowest order of human needs according Abraham Maslow's hierarchy of needs are yet to be fulfilled.
 It is not surprising that so much importance is attached to pay rise, and benefits that will satisfy these basic needs.
-That is the reason why money is still the best motivator in the Nigerian society (Oduwaiye, 2015).
+That is the reason why money is still the best motivator in the society (Oduwaiye, 2015).

-However, despite the irregular salary at Bingham, poor pension remittances and lack of bonus and incentives especially in the past, employees at Bingham are still working well.
-This is the problem the study seeks to investigate and to find out why the employees have continued to work well even in the face of the turbulent past when salaries were unstable.
-It is therefore imperative for this study to evaluate the impact of remuneration on employees' attitude to work in Bingham University.
+However, despite these the irregular salary at Bingham, poor pension remittances and lack of bonus and incentives, employees at Bingham are still working.
+This is the problem the study seeks to investigate and to find out why.
+It is therefore imperative for this study to evaluate the impact remuneration on employees' attitude in Bingham University.

-In addition, previous research provides evidence that remuneration influences employees' performance and on the other hand it influences employees' attitudes or behaviours, but it is still unclear whether such influence on their attitudes leads them towards performance or whether performance is independent of their attitudes.
-Previous researches have investigated the impact of remuneration on employees attitudes or behaviours using banking sector and the manufacturing firms separately, but none have extended the investigation in a University.
-Thus, this current research shall fill this gap by using Bingham University being a higher institution to investigate the relation between remuneration and performance while incorporating employees' attitudes as a mediator.
+In addition, previous research provides evidence that remuneration influences employees' performance and on the other hand it influences employees' attitudes or behaviours, but it is still unclear that whether such influence on their attitudes leads them towards their performance or whether performance is independent of their attitudes.
+Previous researches have investigated the impact of remuneration on employees using banking sector and impact of remuneration on attitudes or behaviours of employees using manufacturing firms separately, but haven't investigated the fact that remuneration initially influences employees' attitudes in a University that ultimately leads them towards their performance.
+Thus, current research shall fill this gap by using a higher institution and investigates an indirect relation between remuneration and performance while incorporating employees' attitudes as a mediator.